A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems: Type A1

-\begin{rmk} Let us remark in advance that we work in the untwisted affine root system \cite[(1.4.1)]{M}, although \cite{vM} works in the twisted affine system \cite[(1.4.2)]{M}.
-Since we only consider the type $A_1$, there is no essential difference, but there are a few notational differences.
-For instance, we define the extended affine Weyl group $W$ to be the semi-direct product $W_0 \ltimes \tu(P)$ using the weight lattice $P$, although in \cite{vM} it is defined to be $W_0 \ltimes \tu(P^\vee)$ using the coweight lattice $P^\vee$. \end{rmk}
+\begin{rmk} Let us note beforehand that we are working in the untwisted affine root system \cite[(1.4.1)]{M}, although \cite{vM} works in the twisted affine system \cite[(1.4.2)]{M}.
+Since we only consider the type $A_1$, there is no essential difference, but there are some notational differences.
+For example, we define the extended affine Weyl group $W$ as the semi-direct product $W_0 \ltimes \tu(P)$ using the weight lattice $P$, although in \cite{vM} it is defined as $W_0 \ltimes \tu(P^\vee)$ using the coweight lattice $P^\vee$. \end{rmk}

 We consider the one-dimensional real Euclidean space $(V,\pair{\cdot,\cdot})$ with